Ranga Khush

 Ranga Khush is a Hindi action drama movie of Bollywood directed and produced by Joginder.
-This film was released in January, 1975 in the banner of Apollo International.
+This film was released in January, 1975 under the banner of Apollo International.

 Plot

 Ranga, the bandit chief terrorises many villages and the police cannot catch him.
 A poor villager Sultan Singh lives with his son Karma and daughter Devi.
 Ranga kills Sultan and kidnaps Devi.
 Karma tries to organise the villagers against Ranga and his gang of dacoit to save his sister.